 1. Preparation and Announcement:

-• Due Diligence: The decentralized exchange (DEX) or launchpad checks the project.
+- Due Diligence: The decentralized exchange (DEX) or crypto launchpad checks the project.
 They look at the team's background, project goals, and if the project seems trustworthy.

 2. Token Listing:

-• Smart Contracts: These smart contract manage the liquidity pool and make sure tokens are given out correctly to everyone who participates
+- Smart Contracts: These smart contracts manage the liquidity pool and make sure tokens are given out correctly to everyone who participates.

 3. Fundraising and Token Distribution: